grinn-global/grinn-yocto-container/README.md

 Ensure that Docker is installed on your system by following the official setup guide [here](https://docs.docker.com/get-docker/).

 Alternatively, Podman is also supported.
 Installation instructions are available [here](https://podman.io/getting-started/installation).
+To use Podman, simply replace `docker` with `podman` in the commands provided in this document.

 ## Building the Container